Lawsuit Over Uber Driver Raping Passenger Set for Trial Jan. 13, 2026

 Uber Sexual Assault Lawsuits

-Judge Breyer announced plans early in the litigation to hold a series of Uber passenger assault lawsuit bellwether trials, ordering the parties to prepare six lawsuits for early trial dates which will allow them to see how juries respond to evidence and testimony likely to be repeated throughout the litigation.
+Early in the federal litigation, Judge Breyer announced plans to hold a series of Uber passenger assault lawsuit bellwether trials, ordering the parties to prepare six claims for early trial dates which will allow them to see how juries respond to evidence and testimony likely to be repeated throughout the litigation.

 The first case selected to go to trial was filed by Jaylynn Dean and was originally scheduled to begin on January 7, 2026.
 However, Judge Breyer entered a pretrial order (PDF) on November 18, announcing that the trial date has been rescheduled to January 13, in Phoenix, Arizona.
 The pretrial conference is scheduled for January 6, and voir dire will be held on January 8 and 9, if necessary.